 Exemptions for sole traders and other self-employed recipients of JobSeeker Payment and Youth Allowance (for job seekers) are progressively ending from 1 April 2021.
 As with all mutual obligation requirements, Providers must tailor requirements for these job seekers.

 Flexible learning and mutual obligation requirements

-The Government is increasing opportunities for job seeker training and providing additional flexibility for job seekers to count education and training towards their mutual obligation requirements.
+The Government has increased opportunities for job seeker to undertake study and training by providing additional flexibility for job seekers to count education and training towards their mutual obligation requirements.
 Job seekers are encouraged to undertake courses that are under 12 months in duration and provide skills that are in demand.

 Job seekers who are enrolled in an eligible course can have their job search requirements reduced to take into account their study/training.
 Study and training will fully meet requirements if they are also doing part-time work for a combined total of 70 hours per fortnight.
 This is available to job seekers in jobactive as well as job seekers receiving Online Employment Services.

 Providers and job seekers can search for eligible courses on the MySkills website.
 Any course that are identified as JobTrainer funded or listed as ‘Subsidies’ (in bold) on MySkills is eligible.
 Higher Education short courses listed on the Course Seeker under 12 months in duration are also eligible.
 Providers can also approve other courses in line with exiting Approved Study arrangements where they consider that the study will enhance the employability of the job seeker or is likely to lead to an employment outcome.